Pete Vann

 Peter Joel Vann (June 29, 1933 – May 30, 2010) was an American football player.
 He was the starting quarterback for the Army Cadets football from 1952 to 1954, during which time he broke the program's records for, among others, passing yardage (2,937) and passing touchdowns (24).
 As a senior, he was a second-team All-American, led the country with a 166.5 passing efficiency rating, set an NCAA single-season record with an average of 23.2 yards per completion, and ranked eighth nationally with 1,097 yards of total offense.

-Early years
+Early life

 Vann was born in 1933 and raised in Hamburg, New York.
 He attended Hamburg High School where he was an all-around athlete.
 In December 1950, while playing for the school's basketball team, he contracted spinal meningitis.
 He was hospitalized for approximately six weeks until the end of January 1951.

 Army

 Vann enrolled at the United States Military Academy at West Point, New York, in 1951.
 He was Army's quarterback from 1952 to 1954, playing under head coach Earl Blaik and offensive coordinator Vince Lombardi (through the 1953 season).
 While at West Point, Vann broke the program's career passing records with 372 passes, 174 completions, 2,937 passing yards, and 24 touchdown passes.